 - Oblique Pattern (Wye Pattern or Y – Pattern)

 Standard Pattern or T/Z– Pattern globe valves

 This is the most common globe valve body pattern.
 The horizontal setting of the seat allows the stem and disk to move perpendicular to the direction of the fluid flow.
 This design provides the highest resistance to fluid flow among all of the available patterns.
 This standard pattern globe valve design has the lowest flow coefficient and the highest pressure drop.
 For severe throttling services and applications where pressure drop is not of much concern like in bypass lines around a control valve, this type of globe valve is commonly used.

 Oblique Pattern or Y–Pattern globe valve

-Oblique Pattern globe valve body design is suitable for applications requiring low pressure drop.
-Their oblique pattern design reduces the resistance to flow of the globe valve to a minimum.
-Seat and stem being angled at approximately 45 degrees, provides a straighter flow-path at full opening and offer the least flow resistance.
+The oblique Pattern globe valve body design is suitable for applications requiring low-pressure drop.
+Their oblique pattern design reduces the resistance to the flow of the globe valve to a minimum.
+The seat and stem being angled at approximately 45 degrees, provides a straighter flow path at full opening and offer the least flow resistance.